7man7LMYT/CustomStats/configuring/java-menu.md

-layout: page
-title: "Customizing the Java Menu"
-permalink: /configuring/customizing-java-menu

 # Customizing the menu

 *Note: This page only applies to the menu visible to Minecraft: Java Edition clients.
-For information on how to edit the Minecraft: Bedrock Edition form instead, head over to [this page](https://7man7lmyt.github.io/CustomStats/) instead.*
+For information on how to edit the Minecraft: Bedrock Edition form instead, head over to [this page](https://7man7lmyt.github.io/CustomStats/configuring/bedrock-form) instead.*

 Example in configuaration: